 - Level 1 Quoted prices are available in active markets for identical investments as of the reporting date.
 Investments that are generally included in this category include listed equity and debt securities publicly traded on an exchange and listed derivatives. - Level 2 Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
-Investments that are generally included in this category include corporate and government bonds, less liquid and restricted equity securities and certain over-the-counter derivatives.
-Level 2 also includes practical expedient investments with notice periods for redemption of 90 days or less.
+Investments that are generally included in this category include corporate and government bonds, less liquid and restricted equity securities and certain over-the-counter derivatives. - Level 3 Pricing inputs are unobservable for the instrument and include situations where there is little, if any, market activity for the instrument.
+The inputs into the determination of fair value require significant management judgment or estimation.